Manager Mentor Program

 Mentee Resources & Expectations

-To be a mentee, individuals must have at least one direct report, be in good standing with the University with a performance rating of achieving or higher and have approval of your immediate supervisor.
+To be a mentee, individuals should be new or aspiring managers, be in good standing with the University with a performance rating of achieving or higher and have approval of your immediate supervisor.

 Mentees are expected to initiate periodic meetings, phone calls and/or emails with their mentor and set agenda and goals for learning objectives, attend quarterly programs and complete a mentee evaluation survey at the end of the program.